Lyssal/entity-bundle/doc/Appellation.md

 #### The HTML appellation

-By default, it is the same as the simple appellation.
+By default, it is the same as the simple appellation and if your entity implements the `RoutableInterface`, a link (`<a href>`) will be added.

 Example of use in PHP :